 Nourish bowls can also be called macro bowls or buddha bowls.
 Basically, it means that you fill a bowl with a balanced amount of nourishing, vitamin-rich vegetables, fruits, protein, healthy fats, and carbohydrates, and you can top it with a healthy dressing.

 How do You Make Nourish Bowls?

-The trick to quickly preparing all the ingredients for nourish bowls is to stagger the cooking times so everything is cooking at the same time and it will be ready at the same time.
+The trick to quickly preparing all the ingredients for nourish bowls is to stagger the cooking start times so everything is cooking at the same time and it will be ready to eat at the same time.

 The sweet potatoes and mushrooms take the longest to cook, so start by prepping and roasting them first.
 Next, cook the quinoa according to package instructions.
-When it's done cooking, take it off the heat and leave it covered so it stays warm until you're ready to eat.
+When it's done cooking, take it off the heat and leave it covered so it stays warm until you're ready to build your bowl.

-While the mushrooms, sweet potatoes, and quinoa are cooking, slice the red cabbage, rinse the black beans, and make the pistachio sauce.
-Have all the ingredients prepped and ready to go in bowls on the counter so you can easily build bowls or pack lunches for the week.
+While the mushrooms, sweet potatoes, and quinoa are cooking, slice the red cabbage, rinse the canned black beans, and make the pistachio sauce.

 Once the sweet potatoes, mushrooms, and quinoa are done cooking and you have the cabbage, beans, and dressing prepped, it's time to build the bowl!
 Wait to slice the avocado until right before you build the nourish bowl.
 If you cut it too early, it will start to turn brown.